mogg3/nn-from-scratch/README.md

 # NNFromScratch
 (in progress)

-Basic FFNN(feed forward neural net) implementation from scratch in python (self educational purposes)
+Basic feed forwards neural network implementation from scratch in python.

+For self educational purposes.